yichengq/Gmail-MCP-Server/README.md

 3. **Port Already in Use**
    - If port 3000 is already in use, please free it up before running authentication
    - You can find and stop the process using that port

+4. **Batch Operation Failures**
+   - If batch operations fail, they automatically retry individual items
+   - Check the detailed error messages for specific failures
+   - Consider reducing the batch size if you encounter rate limiting

 ## Contributing